NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/G'mayun Pirate.md

   - name: "Items"
     desc: "[[Equipment/Dagger|Dagger]], 4x [[Equipment/Dart|Dart]], [[Equipment/Studded Leather Armor|Studded Leather Armor]]"
   - name: "Truecolor Sight"
-    desc: "  Owing to their divine connections to a goddess of art, g'mayuns can see colors of the visual spectrum that most creatures can't even fathom.\nA g'mayun can see air, force, negative, and positive effects as easily as most people see fire, even if these effects normally don't create a visual effect.
-A g'mayun can also see Invisible objects and creatures, which are Concealed to the g'mayun."
+    desc: "  Owing to their divine connections to a goddess of art, g'mayuns can see colors of the visual spectrum that most creatures can't even fathom.\n\nA g'mayun can see air, force, negative, and positive effects as easily as most people see fire, even if these effects normally don't create a visual effect.
+A g'mayun can also see [[Conditions/Invisible|Invisible]] objects and creatures, which are [[Conditions/Concealed|Concealed]] to the g'mayun."

 abilities_mid:
   - name: ""